tuan-vo/tuan-vo/README.md

 - 📫 How to reach me **tuanvo29.dev@gmail.com**

-- ⚡ Fun fact :- Game, Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact : Game, Food, Sleep, Music And Code 🎵 are the reasons to live.

 <br>